 I have been voting for the Green Party since the 1990’s.
 As a wildlife biologist I have been an active environmentalist since the very first Earth Day in 1971.
 But what draws me to the Green Party is Vision Green with its broad spectrum of progressive social, economic, democratic and environmental policies.

-As a member of the Saanich Gulf Islands Electoral District Association Executive for the past year, I try to bring my experience in running a small business, executive director of a national professional association, my research/critical-thinking background and my interests in creating a “green” community in which we collectively lessen our footprint on our planet to the EDA executive to promote a professional yet progressive viewpoint.
-In this I am not unique in that I found all members of the EDA executive bring a passionate and professional viewpoint thus providing excellent representation for SGI members.
+As a member of the Saanich Gulf Islands Electoral District Association Executive for the past year, I try to bring my experience in running a small business, executive director of a national professional association, my research/critical-thinking background, and my interests in creating a “green” community in which we collectively lessen our footprint on our planet to the EDA executive in order to promote a professional yet progressive viewpoint.
+In this I am not unique in that I found all members of the EDA executive bring a passionate and professional viewpoint, thus providing excellent representation for SGI members.

 I strongly support a “bottom-up” approach where we build a strong network of EDAs across the country to support each other and our candidates/MP(s) now and in the future.
 SGI typically needs to lead the way in this networking.
 I also believe that our Green Party needs to continue to engage our membership (and all 37,000 Green Party supporters in our ED) personally and continuously, not just at elections.

 Salt Spring Island

 I am a mother and grand-mother and care deeply about our world.
 I have been a supporter of the Green Party of Canada for decades.
 I wish to offer my experience and skills to support the work of the EDA because I so admire Elizabeth May and see how enormous and varied her tasks are and how desperately she needs the engagement of us Canadians.